 Legal proceedings may arise from time to time in the course of our business.

 Legal proceedings may arise from time to time in the course of our business.
 Such litigation may be brought from time to time in the future against us.
 Defense and settlement costs of legal claims can be substantial, even with respect to claims that have no merit.
-Other than as disclosed elsewhere in this report, we are not currently subject to material litigation, nor have we received an indication that any material claims are forthcoming.
+Other than as disclosed in this Annual Report, we are not currently subject to material litigation, nor have we received an indication that any material claims are forthcoming.
 However, due to the inherent uncertainty of the litigation process, we could become involved in material legal claims or other proceedings with other parties in the future.
 The results of litigation or any other proceedings cannot be predicted with certainty.
 The cost of defending such claims may take away from management's time and effort and if we are incapable of resolving such disputes favorably, the resultant litigation could have a material adverse impact on our financial condition, cash flow and results from operation.

 Litigation & Legal Liabilities - Risk 2